Kayxue/FolderPermissionChecker/README.md

 print(isWritable);
 ```

+You can see real Flutter usage example in example folder.

 ## Contribution
 Welcome to contribute to this project.
 Feel free to open an issue or submit a pull request.